ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [template].
-For historical reasons, [templates] can be explicitly annotated with an immediate pragma and then these [templates] do not take part in overloading resolution and the parameters\' types are ignored by the compiler.
+For historical reasons, [templates] can be explicitly annotated with an immediate pragma and then these [templates] do not take part in overloading resolution and the parameters' types are ignored by the compiler.
 Explicit immediate [templates] are now deprecated.
-For historical reasons, stmt was an alias for [typed] and expr was an alias for [untyped], but they are removed.\"
+For historical reasons, stmt was an alias for [typed] and expr was an alias for [untyped], but they are removed."